Mucosal-associated invariant T cell: Tissue repair

+Intestine homeostasis

+Even though the gene signature which is descriptive for tissue repair has been repeatedly described, the exact mechanism of the contribution of MAIT to this process cells remains unclear.
+The specific gene signature appears to be expressed in MAIT cells for acceleration of the cellular monolayer regrowth after physical damage or other irradiation of the skin.
+Furthermore, this function of MAIT cells contributes daily to an important homeostatic role which keeps the intestinal barrier integrity, namely through aiding the healing of microscopic injuries which occur on a frequent basis in the intestine.
+This process modulates certain disease severities like the ones of Type 1 diabetes, acute GvHD and liver disease.
+The microbiome components involved in this response, and the effects of specific changes in the microbiome are possible key factors in MAIT function.

 Role in autoimmunity

 While MAIT cells play a crucial role in the immune system by targeting bacterially-infected cells and other pathogens, they may also attack healthy cells and play a role in certain autoimmune diseases.

 Multiple sclerosis

 For individuals with the autoimmune disease multiple sclerosis (MS), the immune system attacks the myelin sheaths covering nerves, causing impaired nerve signaling.
 While T helper 1 (Th1) and T helper 17 (Th17) cells have been reported as contributors to MS by increasing inflammation at myelin sites, human MAIT cells have also been observed at these sites.
 In addition, during periods of myelin degeneration, MAIT cell levels in the peripheral blood have been found to decrease, suggesting their tendency to migrate to sites of MS-related inflammation.
 At these sites, MAIT cells further contribute to the autoimmune response by secreting pro-inflammatory cytokines.
 However, in contrast to these findings, MAIT cells have also been found to display a protective role in MS by limiting Th1 cell secretion of IFN-γ at sites of inflammation.
 To explain these findings, the role of MAIT cells in MS must be further explored.